 MRI

 Magnetic resonance imaging is a very expensive test.
-But in this scenario, it is a good way to give a detailed images of the torn quadriceps muscle.
-However, its very excessive if only the quad muscle is torn.
+But in this scenario, it is a good way to give a detailed image of the torn quadriceps muscle.
+However, it’s very excessive if only the quad muscle is torn.
+If your physiotherapist suspects anything more than just a muscle spasm, you will be referred to the right specialist.

 An untreated quad tear can lead to severe loss of mobility and flexibility in your hip and knee.
 Rarely, a contusion can lead to myositis ossificans, a painful condition involving muscle calcification.
-This is when bone crystals starts to grow inside the quadriceps muscle.
+This is when bone crystals start to grow inside the quadriceps muscle.
+Stiffness becomes severe with a very limited range of motion.

 What NOT to do